cryptotechguru/EDENomicon/Projects/2020-Pilot-Project/EDEN-Pilot-Example.md

 - Product Step 2.4: The farmer creates a new claim for the product quality: "No mold or additives"

-- Product Step 2.5: The farmer transfers control of the product batch history to next partner on the chain.
+- Product Step 2.5: The farmer transfers control of the product batch history to a distributor or dispensary.

 - Product Step 2.6: The farmer creates a new claim for the product status: "shipped"

-- Product Step 2.7: The farmer associates the product batch history transfer of control transaction as evidence to product status change.
+- Product Step 2.7: The farmer associates the product batch history and transfers of control with evidence through seed-to-sale software (such as METRC).

-- Product Step 2.8: The farmer subscribe to notifications of product history updates .
+- Product Step 2.8: The farmer subscribes to notifications of product history updates.

 ### VALIDATING WITH EVIDENCE: